 Make it a priority to act quickly and implement them today.

-- Execute your plan in order to reduce downtime and save money.
+- Execute your plan to reduce downtime and save money.

-- Use your automated preventive maintenance solution to achieve peace of mind.
+- Use your automated preventive maintenance solution to achieve Proactive Operations.

 However, today, we don’t hear it as often.